aoloe/php-senape/README.md

 ## Why not Hashover

-I've been looking for long time for a commenting system that is not bound to any proprietary serrvice and can be installed on (pretty) any cheap shared hosting.
+For a long time, I've been looking for a commenting system that is not bound to any proprietary serrvice and can be installed on (pretty) any cheap shared hosting.

 The day I discovered Hashover was a really happy day.
 Well a first look into the sources was not such a happy experience, but after a few clicks, I also discovered that Hashover-Next was in the workings and it looked much better.

 I did setup a local demo site and it was pleasant to use.
 I've started configuring it to work with my sites and submitted a few patches.
 But I kept stepping into what are for me unusual choices that the author of Hashover has made.
-After having started programming a simpler json storage engine and having spent some time on a workaround to the unusual comment-id sequence used in Hashover, I said to myself: wouldn't it be easies to start from scratch?
+I even start programming a simpler Json storage engine but, after having spent some time on a workaround to the unusual comment-id sequence used in Hashover, I said to myself: wouldn't it be easier to start from scratch?

+Senape is my try at providing a commenting service.
+Deeply inspired by Hashover, but with no code borrowed from it (both because of the very different coding style and the incompatible license).

 Here is a list of what I feel as the main difference between Senape and Hashover (as I know it):

-- Using a liberal license (and not asking for attribution for all changes).
+- Using a liberal license.
-- Keep dependencies to a minimum but without refusing to have any.
+- Keep dependencies to a minimum instead of refusing to have any.
 - No generated javascript.
 - Using Composer and Packagist.
 - Following the PSR standards.
 - All HTML generated through templates.
 - Use the same code for generating js and php comments.
-- Does not try to guess what is happening: always uses explicit commands.
+- Does not try to guess what is happening: always rely on explicit commands.
 - Javascript only works with modern browsers.

-Still, I've learned much from Hashover and I'm grateful for all the work Jacob has done!
+Anyway, I've learned much from Hashover and I'm grateful for all the work Jacob has done!

 ## Todo

 Short term tasks:

-- create an id for each comment.
-- use the id as the key in `$list['comment']`.
-- add an id / hash to the comment
-- each comment should have a `reply` array.

 - in js add the form and the no comments yet through template
 - add the comments to a list of n latest comments (to be shown to the moderator)